anasderkaoui/AutoRCX/Additional reports/7th report.md

      ```

     The USB device path of ttyUSB0 is **1-1.3.1**.

+    Run the following command to list connected USB devices:
+    udevadm info --query=all --name=/dev/ttyUSB0
+    Replace /dev/ttyUSB0 with the actual device name if different.
+    Look for unique attributes such as "ID_SERIAL", "ID_VENDOR", and "ID_PRODUCT".

   - <ins>Step 3</ins>: Edit the USB serial rules on your Linux system.<br>
     Now in my case (Using Jetson Nano) the rules start with 99 instead of 10 like in this example: `sudo nano /etc/udev/rules.d/10-usb-serial.rules`<br>